olinjs/olinjs/classes/class10/README.md

 Angular is developed by Google and has as its chief aim to make html what it would be if it was created today.
 It has several interesting qualities such as html directives.
 A primary focus of angular is to build for testability and it has functionallity to help enable exactly that.

+###React
+Developed by Facebook and focuses on the view part of MVC.
+"React uses a virtual DOM diff implementation for ultra-high performance."

 ##Approaches to learning a framework
 As you almost certainly are aware, for any material (such as a framework) there are dozens of ways to learn a framework.
 A big part of the upcoming lab is learning a framework and presenting on what you found effective in learning that framework.
 There are a couple of approaches you can take to learning any new framework or library and we will be going over a few of them here.